evazlimen/cholla-cosmo/docs/source/lux_test_calculation.rst

 Outputs
 ------

-After the simulation is complete (~ 1 minute), there will be one set of outputs (in run/data/1) which consists of six hdf5 files:
+After the simulation is complete (~ 1 minute), there will be one set of outputs (in run/data/1).
+In general, a directory will be created inside of the ``run/data`` directory for each output time.
+Here we find six hdf5 files:

 - 1_gravity.h5.0
 - 1_gravity.h5.1